Miriam Kastner: Academic roles

+Early career achievements

 Much of what Kastner has achieved came from the earlier part of her career when she put her talents to work and directed her focus on the origin of authigenic feldspars, she also focused on zeolites in the oceanic sediments during that time.
 Delving deeper into the significance of Kastner's work, her first publication named “Notes on the mineralogy and origin of glauconite” documents her findings on the properties and classification of glauconite.
-Although there were others with documented observations of glauconite the results varied greatly and Kastner was the first to point out that these studies are largely flawed due to the failure to take into account the large deposits of non structural iron oxides which would ultimately skew the results.
+Although there were others with documented observations of glauconite the results varied greatly and Kastner was the first to point out that these studies are largely flawed due to the failure to take into account the large deposits of non-structural iron oxides which would ultimately skew the results.
 With the oceanic sediments she determined that the diagenetic transformations of opal-A to opal-CT and quartz is important to the formation of siliceous marine deposits.
 Kastner also found that dolomite formation is ultimately controlled by its associated pore-fluid geochemistry.
 The discovery solved an outstanding problem in carbonate mineral science.
 Kastner's measurements of the Sr distribution coefficient was critical in building strontium concentrations in calcite, which was ultimately used for paleoclimate studies that are dependent on carbonate Sr proxies, the discovery also was used for indicating carbonate recrystallization.
 Kastner also worked vigorously on phosphate deposits, her work included a revision of the stability of P-O bonds in apatite and phosphate ions, after the revision there was a recalculation of the ocean residence time of phosphorus.
 Her research focuses on the geochemistry of fluid work interactions, mostly with ocean chemistry.
-This encompasses the significance to marine minerals - what can be gain knowledge and understanding of how the Earth works.
+This encompasses the significance to marine minerals, to gain knowledge and understanding of how the Earth works.
 Gas hydrate research has interested Kastner and many fellow geo-scientists due to both its possible contribution to global warming, and as a potential energy source provided as a result of the amount of methane found in these oceanic hydrates.
 By studying these marine events, Kastner has stated that this can allow for people to be better prepared to predict global warming and have the possibility of avoiding sudden climatic response to anthropogenic perturbations.

-Research
+Key research

-Kastner's area of research is “mostly geochemistry on fluid work interactions", specifically with seawater.
+Kastner's area of research is “mostly geochemistry on fluid–rock interactions", specifically with seawater.
 Her research expertise is on the fluctuation of fluids at plate boundaries, specifically where two plates meet to cause earthquakes and at ridge-crests where hypothermal deposits are found.
 She has authored over 80 scientific articles.
 Kastner's work is based on numerous studies, including the following: